tycoon69-labs/desktop-wallet/README.md

 # Build the application and run end-to-end tests
 yarn test:e2e:full

-# List what translations are missing or unused on a specific language.
-It could capture suggestions that are not accurate
-yarn i18n 'src/renderer/i18n/locales/LANGUAGE.js'

-# List what English messages are missing or unused (English is the default language)
-yarn i18n:en-US

-# List what translations are missing or unused on every language
-yarn i18n:all
 ```

 </details>

 ## Security

-If you discover a security vulnerability within this package, please send an e-mail to security@t69.io.
+If you discover a security vulnerability within this package, please send an e-mail to security@ark.io.
 All security vulnerabilities will be promptly addressed.

 ## Credits